zadniprovskyy/perlin-noise-animation/README.md

 In this project I extended the shader pipline assignment (A6).
 I used perlin noise to generate marble like textures and animation.

 Used the pseudocode from http://physbam.stanford.edu/cs448x/old/Procedural_Noise(2f)Perlin_Noise.html

+Run ./shaderpipeline ../data/test-06.json to see the demo (compile and runthe same way as A6).